Thursday, December 26, 2024

 In a conversation with Sistema, Yurchenko said that in December 2022 he “left all his posts”: “The territories were annexed and that’s it.
 I completed the project."
 Yurchenko also noted that he did not know Medvedchuk and Barimov, and advised asking questions to Sergei Antonov, who “was a public person and a kind of beneficiary.”
 Contrary to Yurchenko’s recommendations, Antonov hung up as soon as he heard that the journalist was calling him, and then blocked him in all messengers.

 While researching Medvedchuk's business interests, journalists discovered that the holder of his denominations, Alexander Barymov, has a pseudonym.
-In phone books he is recorded as “Alexander Nevsky”; Barymov’s email address sends him to him.
+In telephone books he is recorded as “Alexander Nevsky”; Barymov’s email address refers to him.
 Coincidence or not, at the end of 2022 the Alexander Nevsky charitable foundation was founded.
-The fund’s account was opened in Rostfinance Bank, which was owned by Yurchenko until September 2023, and the founder of the fund was the Fort company, which is a major contractor of Soyuzmetallservice and issues loans to Barimov’s Industrial Innovations.
+The fund's account was opened at Rostfinance Bank, which was owned by Yurchenko until September 2023, and the founder of the fund was the Fort company, which is a major contractor of Soyuzmetallservice and issues loans to Barimov's Industrial Innovations.

 The president of the fund, Marina Voronkova, previously headed the investment company Region and worked for Rosneft, and the information about the members of the fund council coincides with the names and initials of a lawyer close to Barimov and the social policy adviser of Region, who in the fall of 2017 at a speed of 170 km/h killed a pedestrian.